AndrewJBateman/ionic-angular-authUser/README.md

 ## :clipboard: Status & To-do list

 * Status: Complete and working.
 Problem with dev. console persisting user login id which stops chat from showing user details correctly
-* To-do: Find out how to show more than one user email in chat with email username - problem is likely due to storing of user data even after logging out and logging in as a different user.
+* To-do: Fix errors.
+Find out how to show more than one user email in chat with email username - problem is likely due to storing of user data even after logging out and logging in as a different user.

 ## :clap: Inspiration